-One of the easiest and cheapest asset protection tools available to seniors and anyone else who owns a home is the declaration of homestead.
+One of the easiest and cheapest asset protection tools available to seniors and anyone else who owns a home is a declaration of homestead.
 Any Massachusetts resident may file a declaration of homestead at her county’s registry of deeds and protect $500,000 of equity in the home from creditors.
-For co-owners over age of 62 or who are disabled, each may file such a declaration, thus protecting a greater amount of the home’s equity.
+For co-owners over age of 62 or who are disabled, each may file such a declaration—thus protecting a greater amount of the home’s equity.

 The homestead protects the equity from lawsuit or in bankruptcy.
 Typically, however, banks require that a homestead be removed before they will extend a mortgage or refinancing so that their claim will be protected.
 Also, the homestead declaration does not survive the death of the homeowner and, thus, will not protect her estate from creditor claims.
 And it will not protect the proceeds of the sale of a home from claims by creditors.

 Nevertheless, the homestead declaration is relatively easy and inexpensive to prepare and file and should be recorded by every Massachusetts homeowner.
 Each registry of deeds will assist homeowners in completing and filing the declarations.

 III.
 Long-Term Care Planning

 The greatest financial risk for older Americans is that they may need long-term care.
 Nursing home care in the Boston area today typically costs $120,000 a year.
 Around-the-clock home care can cost even more.